wbzyl/rack-codehighlighter/README.markdown

     sudo gem install wbzyl-rack-codehighlighter -s http://gems.github.com

+In order for the highlighting to show up, you’ll need to include a highlighting stylesheet.
+For example stylesheets you can look at stylesheets in the *examples/public/stylesheets* directory.

 ### Rails

 In order to use, include the following code in a Rails application